- August 3, 2020

 - Category: Law

 Citizens from foreign countries who wish to move to Georgia and take up employment in the country are required to observe the general rules for legal employment and obtaining a work permit in Georgia.
 For foreigners, the first step will be to determine if they require a visa to enter the country.
-Secondly, they will need to apply for a residence permit for employment purposes, one that will allow them to work as well as stay in the country during its validity period.
+Secondly, they will need to apply for a residence permit in Georgia for employment purposes, one that will allow them to work as well as stay in the country during its validity period.

 While some foreign nationals may enter the country without a visa and stay for a maximum period of one year (for example, most European nationals, American citizens, or Canadians) when engaging in remunerated work for a longer period individuals need to apply for a Georgia work visa.